cmosh/koha-docker/koha-patched/README.md

 In short, it:

-* creates a build system for Koha using debian:jessie as starting point.
+* creates a build system for Koha using debian:buster as starting point.
 * downloads all dependencies and source for a given koha tag
 * optionally applies given patches from koha bugzilla
 * optionally applies custom patches from patches subfolder